MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D1**

-* Your final project should have been turned in over the weekend.
 * Clean up and beautify one of your JS games (or build a new JS game!)
 * Sign up for the [Jobberwocky][jobberwocky-signup] and polish your [Github][github].